Attorney Resumes & Writing Guide

 If you work for a company as their corporate counsel, recruiters would want to know what your role entails regarding business activities of the entity, for example, patents, intercompany contracts, taxed, property interests, or bargaining agreements for unions.
 If you are a public interest attorney, your work will entail representing disadvantaged individuals without the means to afford legal counsel, and these cases could include class actions, job discriminations, and wage disputes.
 Other employers of attorneys include local, state, and federal governments.

-Attorneys can be general practitioners dealing with a variety of legal projects or specialize in particular fields of law.
+Attorneys can be general practitioners dealing with various legal projects, or specialize in particular fields of law.
 It is essential to define the legal context that represents the majority of your experience.
 To help you, we have provided a summary of the main fields of specialization and essential aspects within those fields that you need to highlight on your resume to attract the attention of specialist law firm owners:

-Personal Injury: These attorneys represent clients who have been involved in accidents or work-related occurrences that adversely affected their health or movability.
-Indicate the type of accidents you deal with and how successful you were in securing compensations for your clients who suffered injuries caused by third parties.
+Personal Injury: These attorneys represent clients who have been involved in accidents or work-related occurrences that adversely affected their health or mobility.
+Indicate the types of accidents you deal with and how successful you were in securing compensations for your clients who suffered injuries caused by third parties.

 Bankruptcy: Empathy and a neck for numbers are crucial in this role because you are advising clients in dire financial straits on how to navigate the challenges to closing down their businesses or putting their assets up for auction.